 In order to increase the capacity of the OPI to address these three categories within the SSAE program, a cross-agency team designed a multi-pronged approach that expands existing expertise and resources within the state.
-As a result of this collaboration, the administration and programming for Title IV, Part A will be housed within the Health Enhancement and Safety Division (HESD).
+As a result of this collaboration, the team determined that the administration of the SSAE program will be housed in the OPI Education Opportunity and Equity Division the administration and programming for Title IV, Part A will be housed within the Health Enhancement and Safety Division (HESD).
 HESD will work to ensure alignment and consistency in grant administration with the Title I programs.